Zelfconnect/RPG/Instructions/PRD.md

 ## Executive Summary

 Personal Growth OS is a web application that transforms personal development into an engaging, narrative-driven experience by incorporating RPG elements into a structured growth system.
 The application operates on a monthly cycle, requiring only about 45 minutes per month while maximizing engagement through gamification and storytelling.
+The system utilizes a single responsive Progressive Web App (PWA) that adapts to different devices, with optimized interfaces for both quick mobile interactions and deeper desktop reflection sessions, enhanced by AI-powered transformation of written content into game elements.

 ## Problem Statement